-Retainers and Meeting Fees: During fiscal year 2012, the chairmen of the standing committees of our board of directors were paid retainers as follows: \$10,000 per year for the chairman of our Audit Committee, \$10,000 per year for the chairman of our Compensation Committee, \$5,000 per year for the chairman of our Nominating and Governance Committee, and \$10,000 per for year for the chairman of our Strategy Committee (which dissolved in May 2012).
-Mr. Roedel, as chairman of the Nominating and Governance Committee, elected to forego any compensation in such capacity for the fiscal years 2011 and 2012.
+Retainers and Meeting Fees.
+During fiscal year 2013, the chairmen of the standing committees of our board of directors were paid retainers as follows: \$10,000 per year for the chairman of our Audit Committee, \$10,000 per year for the chairman of our Compensation Committee, \$5,000 per year for the chairman of our Nominating and Governance Committee.
+Mr. Roedel, as chairman of the Nominating and Governance Committee, elected to forego any compensation in such capacity for the fiscal year2013.
 These retainers were paid quarterly.

-In addition, on July 1, 2011, the Company stopped paying meeting fees to outside directors who are neither employees nor consultants and began paying them an annual retainer of \$10,000 each.
+In 2011, the Company stopped paying meeting fees to outside directors who are neither employees nor consultants and began paying them an annual retainer.
 The annual retainer covers the period from July 1 through June 30 of the following year.
 In an effort to minimize the cash impact of these amounts, these retainers have been paid, at the election of the director, in either shares of common stock or restricted stock units issued pursuant to our non-employee directors' deferred compensation plan.
-This retainer is payable on July 1 of each year.
-On July 1, 2012, this annual retainer increased to \$15,000.
+This retainer is in the amount of \$15,000 and is payable on July 1 of each year.

 Under the terms of our non-employee directors' deferred compensation plan, the number of restricted stock units issued to a director is equal to the amount of the annual retainer divided by the closing price of our common stock on July 1.
 Restricted stock units represent rights to receive shares of our common stock at a later date.
-A participating director may elect to receive up to the number of shares of our common stock equal to the number of whole restricted stock units then credited to that director's restricted stock unit account, in either (i) a lump sum, or (ii) substantially equal annual installments over a period not to exceed five years.
+A participating director may elect to receive up to the number of shares of our common stock equal to the number of whole restricted stock units then credited to that director's restricted stock unit account, in either (i) a lump sum or (ii) substantially equal annual installments over a period not to exceed five years.
 Participating directors may elect to receive their common stock due under the plan upon either (a) separation from service with us, (b) a change of control, (c) an unforeseen emergency or (d) a time or fixed schedule as specified at the time of their initial deferral election.